abienvenu/Kyela/README.md

 TODO
 ----
-* Event name should be optionnal
-* Ability to create an event with multiple dates
 * Try to host Kyela on Amazon EC2
 * Sort participants alphabetically ?
 * Make a knpbundles readme